Yearly Archives: 2022

 John also claims that another verse from Isaiah is about the same thing, the verse that asks who has believed a message and had God’s arm revealed to them.
 That verse in Isaiah is actually the beginning of a chapter that Jesus claimed was about him, and it’s saying he’s the one who has believed.
 So apparently that was not a rhetorical question suggesting that the answer is no one, so it has nothing to do with any later event where nobody believes a message.

 Daniel has a passage about God permanently giving power over the whole world to “one like a son of man“, and maybe even letting everyone worship that guy.
 If you’re used to hearing Jesus call himself “Son of Man”, you might assume this is about him.
-But judging by what it says just a few verses later, it sounds like the Jews are the ones being given the world, and it clarifies that God is the one being worshipped.
+But judging by what it says just a few verses later, it sounds like the Jews are the ones being given the world, and it clarifies that God is the one being worshiped.

 Daniel gives a vague estimate of long it would be before the Anointed One (which is what the word “Messiah” means) would be put to death and would put an end to sacrifice.
-This time estimate is pretty ambiguous, but it can be interpreted as pointing roughly to Jesus’s time.5 And Christians believe the death of Jesus made sacrifice rituals no longer necessary.
+This time estimate is pretty ambiguous, but it can be interpreted as pointing roughly to Jesus’s time.6 And Christians believe the death of Jesus made sacrifice rituals no longer necessary.
 But despite those particular details seeming to match fairly well, this is not a prophecy about Jesus, or at least not a true one.
 This prophecy is about someone who would set up an abomination in the temple and lead people to destroy Jerusalem.

 Apparently some people think what Hosea said about being restored on the third day was about Jesus, even though he’s saying it about “us”, not about “him”.

 The gospel of John quotes part of a verse from Zechariah about “the one they have pierced”, and claims that this was fulfilled when a soldier stabbed Jesus’s dead body with a spear.
 But I don’t see anything in the chapter that’s from that indicates that it has anything to do with the Messiah.
-What I do see there is a prediction that everyone in Jerusalem would be very upset that the one who was pierced had died.
+What I do see there is a prediction that everyone in Jerusalem would be very upset that someone had died.
 Did that ever happen with Jesus?

 Zechariah said something about a prophet saying he got his wounds from his friends, and apparently a lot of people think that somehow has something to do with Jesus.
 They think it’s a prediction about the wounds Jesus got when he was crucified, or maybe a prediction of how Jesus was “wounded” by his friend Judas.